Sylvia Syms: Personal life and death

-From 9 June 1956 to 1989, Syms was married to Alan Edney, who she had dated since she was a teenager.
-In 1961 they lost a baby daughter, Jessica.
-Later that year Syms and her husband adopted a son, Mark Benjamin.
-In October 1962 she gave birth to a daughter, Beatie Edney who is also an actress.
-Syms and her husband divorced in 1989 when she discovered he had a mistress for several years and that they shared a two year old daughter.
+On 9 June 1956, Syms married Alan Edney, whom she had dated since she was a teenager.
+In 1961 they lost a baby daughter.
+Later that year Syms and her husband adopted a boy.
+In October 1962 she gave birth to another daughter, Beatie Edney who is also an actress.
+Syms and her husband divorced in 1989 when she discovered he had had a mistress for several years and that they had a two-year-old daughter.

-She was the aunt of musicians Nick and Alex Webb.
+Syms was the aunt of musicians Nick and Alex Webb.

+Syms' sister Joan married Norman Webb, the Cambridge-educated statistician who invented the Television Audience Measurement system and was later a chief executive of Gallup.

 Syms was a longtime supporter of the Stars Foundation for Cerebral Palsy, serving on its board as an officer for 16 years until 2020, with singer Vera Lynn.

 In the last year of her life, Syms lived at Denville Hall, a retirement home for actors in London.
 She died there on 27 January 2023, aged 89.

 Legacy

 In the words of Filmink magazine:

 I don’t think any actress in English speaking cinema of this era had such a variety of love interests as Sylvia Syms.
-It helped that she was beautiful, of course... that she could act: it’s hard to think of a bad Sylvia Syms performance – sometimes she was miscast, but never bad.
+It helped that she was beautiful, of course ... that she could act: it's hard to think of a bad Sylvia Syms performance – sometimes she was miscast, but never bad.
 She always brought a level of intelligence to her roles along with a sense of fun.
-And she was highly adept playing “smouldering hot lava of emotion and sensuality under an outwardly straight-laced and sensible facade” that made her – and this is meant with nothing but the greatest respect to the recently departed – sexy as hell."
+And she was highly adept playing "smouldering hot lava of emotion and sensuality under an outwardly straight-laced and sensible facade" that made her – and this is meant with nothing but the greatest respect to the recently departed – sexy as hell.